Selling Your House for Top Dollar Before Moving Into Senior Living

 Many buyers first see homes online, so having excellent photos is key.
 Here are suggestions for taking real estate listing photos:

-• Clean, declutter and stage before taking pictures
+- Clean, declutter and stage before taking pictures

-• Take pictures in early morning or early evening light (also known as the golden hour)
+- Take pictures in early morning or early evening light (also known as the golden hour)

-• Lighten dark areas of your home with supplemental lighting
+- Lighten dark areas of your home with supplemental lighting

-• Frame and crop every shot
+- Frame and crop every shot

-• Take wide-angle shots (but not so wide that they’re distorted or misleading)
+- Take wide-angle shots (but not so wide that they’re distorted or misleading)

-• Provide more than one perspective of each room
+- Provide more than one perspective of each room

-• Have a logical order to your photos, starting with an attractive exterior shot
+- Have a logical order to your photos, starting with an attractive exterior shot

 When the Time Arrives to Show Your Home

 Realtors and potential buyers have certain expectations when they come to view your home.
-The house should be “showroom ready” with no dirty dishes anywhere in the kitchen, no visible pet food, all the beds made, and so on.
+The house should be “showroom ready” with no dirty dishes anywhere in the kitchen, no visible pet food, all the beds made and so on.
 Ideally, you should leave the house to ensure privacy for prospective buyers and an opportunity for the selling agent to talk up your property.
 Remember, having fewer items in the home makes each room appear larger.
 Leave your closets at least one-third empty.
-In bedrooms, no more than three items: the bed, a night table and a dresser.
+In bedrooms, there should be no more than three furniture items: the bed, a night table and a dresser.
 If you need to temporarily store some furniture off-site, go ahead and do it.
 Your home will show better.
 Buyers also want to see that a home has plenty of natural light, so remove heavy draperies and open the blinds.

 There’s an Easier Alternative

 You can also sell your home with far less effort by simply selling it as is.
 Some companies buy houses for cash, and they don’t care whether the house needs repairs or major updates to make it sell for top dollar.
 Some seniors find this to be the easiest option to get their homes sold quickly.
-Unlike a conventional home buying process, these sales don’t involve mortgage approvals, inspections and counteroffers.
+Unlike a conventional home selling process, these sales don’t involve mortgage approvals, inspections and counteroffers.
 The offers come from individual or group investors who buy houses in your area.
 You can schedule a home visit to get an idea of what these investors are willing to pay, but you should also speak with a trusted real estate broker or financial adviser to determine if this is a good option for you.

 Make Home Maintenance a Thing of the Past